-- 1. Transactions listed above generally have terms of business based on arms-length. - 2.
-Consumption taxes are not included in the transaction amount.
+- 1. Transactions listed above generally have terms of business based on arms-length. - Consumption taxes are not included in the transaction amount.
 Consumption taxes are included in the ending balance. - 3.
-Fujitsu Client Computing Ltd. was established on February 1, 2016 by means of a company split. - 4.
-The amount of borrowings from Fujitsu Capital Ltd. presented equals the amount of short-term and long-term borrowings from which the amount of repayment was deducted.
+The amount of borrowings from Fujitsu Capital Ltd. presented equals the amount of short-term and long-term borrowings from which the amount of repayment was deducted. - 4.
+The ending balance includes the amount transferred to the Company as a result of the absorption-type merger of Fujitsu Systems East Ltd., Fujitsu Systems West Ltd., and Fujitsu Mission Critical Systems Ltd. with the Company.